awesto/django-shop/docs/tutorial/quickstart.rst

 This runs the demo for :ref:`tutorial/commodity`.

+.. note:: The first time, **djangoSHOP** renders a page, images must be thumbnailed and cropped.
+	This is an expensive operation which runs only once.
+Therefore please be patient, when loading pages for the first time.

 Starting from this folder, you can run all five demos by reconfiguring the environment variable ``DJANGO_SHOP_TUTORIAL``.
 Allowed values are ``commodity``, ``i18n_commodity``, ``smartcard``, ``i18n_smartcard`` and ``polymorphic``.
 Afterwards re-run ``./manage.py initialize_shop_demo``